tslim/concepts/readme.md

 ## Caveats

 - This is by no means an exhaustive list of concepts.
 I'm sure I've missed many more and do suggest them if you can.
-- Links between notes are based on my understanding.
+- Links between notes are based on my own understanding.
 It might not be accurate or relevant.
 - Bias towards any tools/concepts are solely based on my experience or lack of it with other alternatives.

 ## Improvements, suggestions & feedbacks